Waveframe-Labs/Aurora-Workflow-Orchestration/README.md

 **AWO v1.2 (Final)** marks completion of the Aurora Workflow Orchestration framework.
 This repository remains the **methodological reference artifact** for reproducible AI–human research.
-All future development continues under **CRI-CORE**, which extends AWO’s logic into a living runtime.
+All future enforcement and runtime development continues under **CRI-CORE**, which extends AWO’s logic into an executable system.

 **Canonical DOI:** [10.5281/zenodo.17013612](https://doi.org/10.5281/zenodo.17013612)
 (*Version-specific DOIs under merge review with Zenodo.*)